image

 Adham A. Azim, D.D.S., B.D.S.

-Dr. Azim earned his BDS from Cairo University, where he also did his endodontic training.
-He later completed his Endodontic certificate at Columbia University, and since then, he has been a full-time Educator.
-Dr. Azim is a Diplomate of the American Board of Endodontics.
-He has lectured all over the world and has been awarded several times for his research work.
-He has more than 30 publications in peer-reviewed journals and 4 text-book chapters contributions such as “Ingle Endodontics” and “Endodontics: Principles and Practices”.
-He is a member of the Scientific Advisory Board of the Journal of Endodontics, and a reviewer for multiple other Endodontic journals such as International Endodontic Journal, the Journal of Dental Traumatology and JADA.
+Dr. Azim is an Associate Professor, Chair of the Endodontic Department, and the Director of the Post-Graduate Program at University of the Pacific, Arthur A. Dugoni School of Dentistry.
+He maintains a private practice limited to Endodontics and he is also the Founder and CEO of Endolit.
+Dr. Azim earned his BDS from Cairo University, where he also did his Endodontic training.
+He later completed his Endodontic certificate at Columbia University, and since then, he has been a full-time Educator and a Part-Time Private Practitioner.
+Before Joining the University of the Pacific, he Served as the Division Head and the Director of the Endodontic Post-Graduate Program at University at Buffalo.
+Dr. Azim is the recipient of the 2023 AAE Edward M. Osetek Award for outstanding educators.
+He is Diplomate of the American Board of Endodontics and has lectured all over the world.
+He has over 40 publications in peer-reviewed journals and several text-book chapters contributions.
+He is a member of the Scientific Advisory Board of the Journal of Endodontics, and a reviewer for multiple other Endodontic Journals.

 Speaker Disclosure